How To File A Sex Assault Lawsuit In New Mexico

 Summary

-- Seek justice for sexual assault by bringing a lawsuit against the perpetrator
+- Seek justice for sexual assault with a lawsuit against the perpetrator

-- You have a limited amount of time to begin your claim
+- You generally have three years to begin your claim

 - Hiring an attorney can improve your chances of winning